My People, My Homeland: UFO fell from the sky

 The UFO appeared in Afu Village in Qiannan, Guizhou.
 Reporter Tang, scientists Dong Xuexue and Xiao Qin of the "Re-entry Science" project team went deep into the village to investigate.
 Village chief Wang Shouzheng and businessman Wang Chuqi warmly welcomed the three, but during the investigation, there were others who had other ideas.

 Last Lesson

-Lao Fan suffers from Alzheimer's disease.
+Lao Fan has Alzheimer's disease.
 His children sought help from Wangxi Village and wanted to repeat the last lesson of 1992 to help Teacher Fan recover his memory.
 The students of Teacher Fan did their best to recover the "children" and the downpour.

 The Way Home

 "Sand Apple" distributor Qiao Shulin and e-commerce anchor Yan Feiyan went back to their hometown when they returned to their alma mater to participate in the celebration.
-The touching story of Qiao Shulin who loves bragging and Yan Feiyan who dislikes him.
+The story of Qiao Shulin who loves bragging and Yan Feiyan who dislikes him.